lucassantosg/lucassantosg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Visual Design
+- 🔭 I’m currently working as ServiceNow Developement
-- 🌱 I’m currently learning UX/UI Design at Design Circuit
+- 🌱 I’m currently learning Front-end, ServiceNow and Javascript
-- 🤔 I’m looking for help with dev tips and networking
+- 🤔 I’m looking for make personal projects and networking
-- 💬 Ask me about UX and digital design
+- 💬 Ask me about UI/UX Design, Front-end, Product, ServiceNow
-- 📫 How to reach me: My portfolio and email
+- 📫 How to reach me: My email